wl4g/infra/integration/backup/dopaas-infra-rpc-codec/backup/simple-codec/README.md

   coder.getCodecConfig().addWrap(new CipherWrapper(new CustomCipher()));
 </pre>

-I wish you a pleasant to use dopaas-infra-integration-codec.
+I wish you a pleasant to use infra-integration-codec.
 If you have some good advice or bug report, please share with us.
 Thank you!